2024eli/ftc-website-14607/content/camps.md

 When will these classes take place?

-- Classes will run for 5 weeks from 6/15/2020 - 7/17/2020, Monday and Wednesday nights.
+- Classes will run for 6 weeks on Saturday mornings from 9:30-11:00 AM

 How much do the classes cost to attend?

-- All the classes in our summer camp are free, although we do encourage voluntary donations to the TJHSST Partnership Fund's initiative to support FCPS families during this current pandemic crisis.
+- All the classes in our camp are free, although we do encourage voluntary donations to the TJHSST Partnership Fund's initiative to support FCPS families during this current pandemic crisis.
 (See above in General Info) Please consider donating to this charitable fund.
 - [Donate Here](https://4agc.com/landing_pages/3efa48fd-5ab2-4872-8ae6-39f7f1dc662e)

-How will these classes be hosted?

-- We are planning on using Google Meet, a secure web-based software that is available to anyone with a Google account.

 Can I register for more than one class?